Choosing a Hard Drive or SSD

 What, Exactly, is a Hard Drive?

-The hard drive is the component on your computer that stores data semi-permanently (that is, until you or a program tell the computer to delete that data).
+The part of a computer commonly called a hard drive is the component that stores data semi-permanently (that is, until you or a program tell the computer to delete that data).

-Unlike RAM, the hard drive is a semi-permanent storage device.
+Unlike RAM, the hard drive or SSD is a semi-permanent storage device.
 It is non-volatile, in geek terms.
-That means it continues to hold data even when the power to the drive is turned off (or even if the drive is removed from the computer, for that matter).
+That means it continues to hold data even when the power to the drive is turned off (or even if the drive is removed from the computer).
+That's why you can turn your computer off at night and turn it back on in the morning, and all your data will still be there.

 Types of Hard Drives

-A conventional hard drive (sometimes called a "disk-type" hard drive) is a stack of magnetic disks that spin at very high rates of speed (7200 RPM for a modern EIDE or SATA drive, and 10,000 RPM for a SCSI drive) and are used to store your computer's data.
+A conventional hard disk drive (sometimes called a "mechanical" hard drive or an HDD nowadays) is a stack of magnetic disks that spin at very high rates of speed (7200 RPM for a modern EIDE or SATA drive, and 10,000 RPM for a SCSI drive) that are used to store your computer's data.

 The disks are enclosed in a protective casing that also contains the drive motor, servos, actuator arms, read/write heads, and the logic circuitry necessary to interface with the system and read from and write to the magnetic disks.
 Hard drives also contain their own ROM, RAM cache, and controller circuitry.

 Conventional hard drives have some disadvantages.
 They are sensitive to physical shock, vibration, magnetic fields, and orientation (in general, they should be mounted either horizontally or vertically -- not anywhere in between).
 Because of the gyroscopic effect of the spinning disks, moving them while they are spinning is a very bad idea.
-They also consume a lot of power and generate a lot of heat.
+They also consume a lot of power and generate a considerable amount of heat.
+Many people use hard drive coolers to cool them down a bit.

 Solid-State (SSD) Hard Drives

 SSD drives have many advantages over conventional drives.
-SSD drives are less sensitive to vibration, make no noise, consume less power, generate less heat, never need defragmentation (in fact, it's recommended against), need no time to "spin up," and may be mounted in any orientation.
+SSD drives are less sensitive to vibration, make no noise, consume less power, generate a bit less heat, never need defragmentation (in fact, it's strongly recommended against), need no time to "spin up," and may be mounted in any orientation.

 Types of Hard Drive Interfaces

 The interface is the way that the hard drive is connected to the rest of the computer.
-There are several different types of hard drive interfaces used for desktop computers.
+It encompasses both physical form factors and electronic standards that assure interoperability of drives made by different manufacturers, as well as factors like backward-compatibility.

-Almost all new desktop and laptop computers use Serial ATA (SATA) drives.
+Most new consumer-grade desktop and laptop computers use Serial ATA (SATA) drives.
 SATA replaced the EIDE hardware interface while maintaining the ATA command set, enabling much faster data transfer rates than EIDE drives, but with fewer compatibility and configuration issues than SCSI drives.
 SATA drives also are less expensive than SCSI drives of comparable capacity.

 How Big a Hard Drive do I Need?